 The outcome of his/her application shall be determined by a simple majority vote of the Management Committee.

 Each Member shall forthwith upon becoming a member join an Aikido dojo (centre) supervised by the Association or its affiliates club and shall from time to time pay all fees pertaining to the dojo (centre).

 An entrance fee of S$25.00 one time payment is payable upon registration.

-The annual subscription payable by each adult member shall be S$50.00.
-Adult members will be eligible to train at any CC dojo by AFS.
-Junior members shall be S$30.00 and is payable in advance by the 14th day of January in each year.
+The annual subscription payable by each Adult’s Ordinary membership shall be S$50.00 and Junior’s membership shall be S$30.00 and can only train at the CC’s dojo that he/she is registered by AFS and is payable by the 14th day of January in each year.